RNCryptor/RNCryptor/README.md

 ## Incremental Usage

-RNCryptor suports incremental use, specifically designed to work with `NSURLSession`.
+RNCryptor supports incremental use, for example when using with `NSURLSession`.
 This is also useful for cases where the encrypted or decrypted data will not comfortably fit in memory.

 To operate in incremental mode, you create an `Encryptor` or `Decryptor`, call `updateWithData()` repeatedly, gathering its results, and then call `finalData()` and gather its result.